 Keyword grouping is one of the biggest trends in SEO at the moment.
-And it's not hard to see why.
+And it's easy to see why.

 Gone are the days where 1 page maps to 1 keyword.

-Nowadays, 1 page can rank for 1000s of keywords.
+Nowadays, one page can rank for thousands of keywords.
 For example, look at the SERP for the keyword "invoicing software".
 You can see the top articles rank for 1000s of keywords.

 Understanding how keywords semantically relate to each other allows one to target a broad group of keywords with one article.